-former city pharmacist Charged in drug Conspiracy
+former city pharmacist pleads guilty to drug trafficking charges

-The case was investigated by FBI, the Philadelphia Office of Inspector General, the Drug Enforcement Administration and the Philadelphia District Attorney’s Office.
+The case was investigated by FBI, the Philadelphia Office of Inspector General, the Drug Enforcement Administration, and the Philadelphia District Attorney’s Office.
 It is being prosecuted by Assistant United States Attorney Robert Livermore.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA

 Suite 1250, 615 Chestnut Street, Philadelphia, PA 19106